Misato Katsuragi: Cultural references and psychoanalysis

 Like other characters in Neon Genesis Evangelion, Misato has a difficult past, a complicated relationship with her separated parents, relationship difficulties, and emotional trauma.
 Her suffering and torments are rooted in her relationship with her father Dr. Katsuragi, who neglected his wife's needs and those of his daughter but sacrificed himself to save Misato's life.
 The disappearance of her father caused her psychic trauma, leading her to become mute for several years and to act in an unhealthy manner towards other men.
 While trying not to live in her father's shadow, Misato finds herself following his life path; once she overcomes her aphasia, Misato enters the Nerv trying to destroy the Angels, which she accuses of having killed her father, to take her personal revenge and dispel what she calls her father's "curse".
 She also uses sex to feel loved and valued.
+Critics have associated character traits of Shinji and Misato with borderline personality disorder; Misato is impulsive, sexually promiscuous, and is frightened of being abandoned, much like a person with the mood disorder.
+Misato is also the focus of some epistemological reflections already present in earlier Gainax works.
+In the seventh and twelfth episodes, Misato is optimistic about the potential of humans, emphasizing the limits of science and probabilistic predictions.
+Her philosophical position is summarized in one of her mottoes; "The value of a miracle becomes real only after the miracle has been performed" which, in addition to rejecting a fatalistic and resigned attitude, refers to her personal experience, having been miraculously saved by her father at the South Pole.
+Equivalent expressions can be found in the sixth episode of Gunbuster and in the twenty-first episode of Nadia: The Secret of Blue Water, both of which Anno directed.
+She relies on human intuition and both theoretical and empirical knowledge to carry out her plans, as exemplified in the seventh episode.
+For this reason, writer David Fajardo-Chica described her as the series' heroine.
+For writer Dennis Redmond, Misato is based on Nadia Arwol from Nadia: The Secret of Blue Water while Akio Nagatomi of The Animé Café compared her to Kazumi Amano from Gunbuster.
+The theme of conflict with paternal figures is also present in Anno's previous works.